eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces/Data_Transformation.rst

     Please note that data transformation definitions should be on top of the *@software* and/or *@task* decorator.

-Adding data transformation on top of the ```@software``` or ```@task``` decorator allows the PyCOMPSs Runtime generate an intermediate task.
+Adding data transformation on top of the ``@software`` or ``@task`` decorator allows the PyCOMPSs Runtime generate an intermediate task.
 This task method applies the given DT to the given input and the output is sent to the *original* task as the input.
-Following code snippet is an example of basic usage of the *@dt* decorator:
+The following code snippet is an example of basic usage of the *@dt* decorator:

 .. code-block:: python